How Did Chem-Dry Get Started?

 If carbonated water could work on a tie, he thought, why not on carpet?

 The concept was simple enough.
 At the molecular level, carbonation has powerful properties that separate dirt and other particles from carpet fibers.
 Our carbonating method is powerful enough to work with only a small amount of water, resulting in a deeper, faster drying and healthier clean than the most common method of steam cleaning.

 When Harris made his discovery, steam cleaning was the industry standard, even though it presents several real problems.
 Typical steam cleaners force large amounts of soapy water into the backing of a carpet, then rely on high-pressure extraction to lift the water and dirt out.
 The more water you put into carpet, the longer it takes to dry and the more likely the carpet is to become a breeding ground for mold and mildew.

 We still operate with a strong entrepreneurial spirit and a deep commitment to maximizing our franchisees’ investment in our brand through research and development, innovation, product development and marketing.
 We protect our intellectual property through patents and trademarks, and target our innovation for revenue-generating opportunities for our franchisees.
-The innovation that gave birth to the Chem-Dry brand continues to create value for our customers and franchisees through the services Harris’ discovery made possible: the industry standard for carpet or upholstery cleaning; an additional service like our proprietary Pet Urine Removal Treatments; an area rug service; water-damage restoration; protecting and sanitizing floor coverings; and cleaning the tile, granite and other stone surfaces of a home.
+The innovation that gave birth to the Chem-Dry brand continues to create value for our customers and franchisees through the services Harris’ discovery made possible: the industry standard for carpet or upholstery cleaning; an additional service like our proprietary Pet Urine Removal Treatments; an area rug service; protecting and sanitizing floor coverings; and cleaning tile, granite and other stone surfaces.